ashang/ashang.github.io/_posts/pixell.md

 summary:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
 ---

-Hello.

-Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
-It's mobile _first_, fluidly responsive, and delightfully lightweight.
+Pixyll is mobile _first_, fluidly responsive, and delightfully lightweight.

 It's pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.